revbayes/revbayes.github.io/home/compile_linux.md

 You will need to have C++ compiler installed on your computer.
 GCC 6 (or higher) and Clang 8 (or higher) should work.

-You will also need to have CMake (3.5.1 or higher) and Boost installed
+You will also need to have CMake (3.5.1 or higher) and Boost (1.74 or higher) installed

 If you are compiling on a Linux cluster, you might need to select a version of gcc or cmake that is more recent than the default compiler.
 You can often do this through `module` command:
 > % module avail